victoriamcn/Taylor-Swift-Tribute-Page/README.md

 ## Build a Tribute Page freeCodeCamp Project - Built with HTML and CSS

 ## Objective:
-Objective: Build an app that is functionally similar to (https://tribute-page.freecodecamp.rocks/)[https://tribute-page.freecodecamp.rocks/]
+Objective: Build an app that is functionally similar to [this example](https://tribute-page.freecodecamp.rocks/).

 ## User Stories: